annagabain/Mom-Schedule/README.md

 - As a user, I can see a navigation option (sidebar) so that I can create, sort my tasks, manage them, as well as find the contact option.

-- CRUD * - As a site user I can **Create** a task so that I can note down an event or an activity.
+- As a site user I can **Create** a task so that I can note down an event or an activity.

-- CRUD - As a site user, I can **View** an individual task so that I can read the details of it.
+- As a site user, I can **View** an individual task so that I can read the details of it.

-- CRUD - As a site user, I can **Edit** an individual task so that I can adapt it to my needs.
+- As a site user, I can **Edit** an individual task so that I can adapt it to my needs.

-- CRUD - As a site user I can **Delete** an individual task so that I can remove the no longer needed information.
+- As a site user I can **Delete** an individual task so that I can remove the no longer needed information.

 - As a user I can see my tasks as cards so that I have a better visual overview.